BinwantSahota/Blog-Boom/README.md

 The core of this project is the Blog App, which allows users to create, edit, and delete their blog posts.
 Here's how it's done:

 - I connected the frontend and backend to ensure seamless communication.
-- Blog posts are fetched and displayed from the backend.
+- Blog posts are fetched and displayed from the backend with implementation of RESTful APIs.
 - User authentication was added to protect routes and ensure secure access.

 ## Uploading Images